Kyle Tellez begins his 26th season with the University of Houston coaching student-athletes in the high jump, pole vault, javelin and multi events.

-medalists and five first place spots in conference.
-Among these were Karley King who placed first in pole vault both during the indoor and outdoor championships, Megan Frausto who finished first in the pentathlon, John Horton who jumped for first place in triple jump, and Thomas Lang who not only placed first in triple jump during the outdoor season, but was an NCAA Qualifier as well.
+medalists and five first-place finishes at the Conference USA Championships.
+Karley King finished first in pole vault at both the indoor and outdoor championships, Megan Frausto topped the competition in the pentathlon, John Horton jumped for first place in triple jump, and Thomas Lang not only placed first in triple jump during the outdoor season, but was an NCAA Qualifier as well.

 Under Tellez’ tutelage, a strikingly large number of athletes have achieved high honors in their respective fields.
-In just the last few years as coach of the multi-events athletes, Tellez helped guide Wesley Bray to a gold at the C-USA Outdoor Championships in the decathlon, qualify for the NCAA Championship and break the school record in the heptathlon all within the 2011 indoor season.
-Tellez coached another student-athlete to be an NCAA qualifier in 2011: Alex Bentley who qualified for pole vault during the 2011 outdoor season.
+In just the last few years as coach of the multi-events athletes, Tellez helped guide Wesley Bray to a gold medal at the C-USA Outdoor Championships in the decathlon, qualify for the NCAA Championship and break the school record in the heptathlon all within the 2011 indoor season.
+Tellez also coached Alex Bentley to an NCAA qualifier in pole vault during the 2011 outdoor season.

-Championships and won the pentathlon and heptathlon at the Conference USA Championships twice in the same year.
-Clarke had a fifth-place finish in the pole vault at the 2002 NCAA Outdoor Championships after finishing in fourth place at the 2001 NCAA Indoor meet, and seventh at the 2000
+Championships and won the pentathlon and heptathlon at the C-USA Championships twice in the same year.
+Clarke had a fifth-place finish in the pole vault at the 2002 NCAA Outdoor Championships after finishing in fourth place at the 2001 NCAA indoor meet, and seventh at the 2000

-Tellez also coached Jones, who was a four-time All-American after finishing in fourth place in the heptathlon and in seventh place in the high jump at the 2000 NCAA Outdoor Championships.
+Tellez also coached Jones, a four-time All-American, to a fourth place finish in the heptathlon and in seventh place finishes in the high jump at the 2000 NCAA Outdoor Championships.

-Tellez has tutored several Conference USA men’s champions, as well as several athletes who earned the title CUSA Athlete of the Year.
+Tellez has tutored several C-USA men’s champions, as well as several athletes who earned the title C-USA Athlete of the Year.
 Tellez has coached a variety of champions in a variety of fields.
-Towards the beginning of his career he coached a trio of C-USA women’s champion throwers, in addition to the league’s first pole vault champion, Denise Darre.
-In 2000, Tellez lead Ron Veillon to his third straight C-USA indoor heptathlon
+Towards the beginning of his career, he coached a trio of C-USA women’s champion throwers, in addition to the league’s first pole vault champion, Denise Darre.
+In 2000, Tellez led Ron Veillon to his third straight C-USA indoor heptathlon

-As a collegiate distance runner, Tellez ran for Houston's cross country and track teams in 1984-85.
-He earned a bachelor’s degree in education at the University of Houston.
+Tellez attended the University of Houston and ran for the cross country and track teams in 1984-85.
+He earned a bachelor’s degree in education from Houston.